kajj8808/nwitter/README.md

 # Nwitter
-Cloning (mini0)Twitter with React and Frirebase
+Cloning (mini)Twitter with React and Frirebase